bendrucker/stripe-test-cards/README.md

-# stripe-test-cards
+# stripe-test-data
-Helpers for using Stripe test card numbers to simulate transactions
+Helpers for using Stripe test data numbers to simulate transactions